s-laugh/guides/.github/PULL_REQUEST_TEMPLATE/general.md

 ---
 name: General
-about: This a gerneral pull request template to be used for any reason
+about: This is a general pull request template to be used as a default template
 title: ''
 labels: ''
 assignees: ''

 ---

 ### What does this MR do?